tenzir/tenzir/cloud/aws/README.md

 Both on Lambda and Fargate, VAST is deployed as a Docker image.
 Fargate runs the official [tenzir/vast](https://hub.docker.com/r/tenzir/vast) image.
 To run VAST on AWS Lambda, we need:
 - an extra image layer containing the Lambda Runtime Interface
-- the image to be hosted on ECR in the region where the Lambda is deployed is deployed
+- the image to be hosted on ECR in the region where the Lambda is deployed

 For that reason, when deploying VAST to AWS, the user will build the Lambda specific Docker image locally and push it to a private ECR repository created by the Terraform deployment script itself.